Not your mother's fairy tales.

-- Hidden Depths: Princess Brandii appears to be a shallow blonde bimbo, but she is actually a Harvard-educated psychiatrist according to the Alternate Character Interpretation offered in Behind the Stories.
+- Hidden Depths: Princess Brandii appears to be a shallow blonde bimbo, but she is actually a Harvard-educated psychiatrist according to the different interpretation offered in Behind the Stories.

 - The '90s: Little Miss Muffet is set in 1990s Manhattan.

 - Race Lift: Snow White is Asian.
-Esmerelda is Latino, rather than Romany.
+Esmerelda is Latino, rather than Romani.

 - Notably averted with Elphaba, who, despite appearances, was the only 18-year-old girl in her neighborhood who isn't pregnant.